 On November 2014, President Barrack Obama announced that the US Department of Homeland Security (DHS) will not deport certain undocumented individuals.
 Therefore, the creation of DAPA and expansion of DACA was created.
 Currently, this program is on hold due to a Federal Court ruling it as unconstitutional.
 However, our United States Congress has accepted to review this decision and it will decide whether President Barrack Obama overreached his authority with his executive action.
-Click here to learn more about DAPA and DACA Expansion.

 MOTIONS TO REOPEN

 There are time limitations for motions to reopen so it is important that you speak to an attorney soon as possible.
-Whether it is in from of Immigration Court or at the 9th Circuit, Burga Law Firm can help you prepare a winning Motion to reopen your case and stay your deportation.
+Whether it is in the form of Immigration Court or at the 9th Circuit, Burga Law Firm can help you prepare a winning Motion to reopen your case and stay your deportation.
 Some Motions to Reopen do not carry a time restriction such as Removal Orders for failing to appear in Immigration Court, or you did not receive a proper Notice of Hearing.

 ADJUSTMENT OF STATUS

-Want to Petition for a family members that’s already here?
+Want to Petition for a family member that’s already here?
 Adjustment of Status can help.
 It requires that your family member entered the country by being admitted or paroled INA Section 245(a); or previously grandfather under the INA Section 245(i).
 To become a permanent resident through Adjustment of Status under 245(a), a proof of legal entry is required.
 This can be accomplished with a passport and I-94 card issued at time of entry.
 To become a permanent resident under 245(i), you need proof of an “approvable when filed” of a Petition by either a family member or previous employer filed prior to April 30, 2001; that it was filed after January 14, 1998 and that proof of physical presence in the US on December 21, 2000.
 Do you have questions about Adjustment of Status?
 Give us a call, and our Immigration Attorney will be happy to meet with you.

 I-601A PROVISIONAL WAIVERS

 If you, after the age of 18, have lived in the US for more than 6 months (180 days), you are barred from entering the US for 3 years.
-While if you have accrued unlawful presence for more than a year, the law says you will have a 10 year bar soon as you leave the country.
+While if you have accrued unlawful presence for more than a year, the law says you will have a 10-year bar soon as you leave the country.
 The bar means that you cannot enter the country for the time length of the bar.
 To get rid of this bar it requires a Waiver.
 Unlawful presence must be waved before being able to reenter the country as a permanent resident.
-A Waiver can remove the 10 year bar for unlawful presence.
-It require that if a qualifying relative (US Citizen spouse or parent) can show that the absence of the beneficiary (spouse or child) will cause them extreme hardship.
+A Waiver can remove the 10-year bar for unlawful presence.
+It requires that if a qualifying relative (US Citizen spouse or parent) can show that the absence of the beneficiary (spouse or child) will cause them extreme hardship.
 Waivers are not simple to prepare.
 If you are looking for help with a Waiver, we urge you to use an Immigration Attorney.
 Avoid the assistance of document preparers or “Notarios.”
-These individuals are not attorneys and they are not license to practice law.
+These individuals are not attorneys and they are not licensed to practice law.

 U VISAS and VAWA

 Are you a victim of Domestic Violence from your spouse who is either a Legal Permanent Resident or a US Citizen?
 You may qualify for Immigration Benefits through the Violence Against Women Act.
-If the person that committed a crime against you is not a Legal Permanent Resident or a US Citizen, don’t worry, you may not qualify under VAWA; but you may still receive Immigration Benefits through a U Visa.
+If the person that committed a crime against you is not a Legal Permanent Resident or a US Citizen, don’t worry, you may not qualify under VAWA, but you may still receive Immigration Benefits through a U Visa.

 Are you a victim of a crime, suffered substantial physical or emotional harm, and did not oppose to cooperate with law enforcement for the incrimination of the perpetrator?
 Then you may qualify for a U VISA.
-As a U Visa recipient you can obtain a work permit that allows you to stay and work in the country legally for 3 years.
-After the 3 years you can become a Legal Permanent Resident by filing for Adjustment of Status prior to the expiration of the 3 years.
+As a U Visa recipient, you can obtain a work permit that allows you to stay and work in the country legally for 3 years.
+After the 3 years, you can become a Legal Permanent Resident by filing for Adjustment of Status prior to the expiration of the 3 years.